Red Sox vs. Twins Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has nine doubles, a triple, 10 home runs, 27 walks and 23 RBI (40 total hits).
-He has swiped six bases.
+- Byron Buxton has put up 42 hits with nine doubles, a triple, 11 home runs and 28 walks.
+He has driven in 25 runs with six stolen bases.

 Buxton Recent Games